Objective Vs. Subjective Stock Trading: Pros and Cons

 The only way to have a clear objective strategy is to plan the trade ahead of time and stay mechanical while managing the trade.

-The results will be positive.
+The results will have a better chance of being positive.

 © 2017 Glenn Stok